Descent on elliptic surfaces and arithmetic bounds for the Mordell-Weil rank: Introduction

-It follows that, when $k$ is not algebraically closed, \eqref{inequality2} is an arithmetic refinement of the geometric bound.
 Thus, as mentioned in the introduction, we obtain a positive answer to Ulmer's question from the survey \cite[\S{}9]{ulmer04}.
 This refinement allows one to improve on known bounds even in characteristic zero (see Example~\ref{exm:tomasz} and Theorem \ref{thm:0bound3}).

+As a matter of fact, another refinement occurs via $3$-descent, provided the field $k$ does not contain cube roots of unity.

+\begin{thm} Assume that the prime $3$ satisfies (i)--(iii).
+Let $C$ be the smooth compactification of $\E[3]\setminus\{0\}$, and let $C^+$ be the quotient of $C$ by the involution $P\mapsto -P$.
+Then

+It follows that, for $p=3$, the bound \eqref{inequality1} is a refinement of the geometric rank bound \eqref{eq:Igusa} provided the field $k$ does not contain cube roots of unity. \end{thm}

-\begin{rmq} In fact, Theorem~\ref{thm_kummer} provides a family of upper bounds on the rank of $E$ over $k(S)$, one for each prime $p\neq \car(k)$ satisfying the requirement that $E[p]$ is irreducible over $\overline{k}$.
-While over $\overline{k}$, the bound for $p=2$ is equivalent to the geometric rank bound \eqref{eq:Igusa}, we do not expect the same phenomenon to hold for primes $p\geq 3$.
-Indeed, the genus of $C$ increases with $p$, and so, over $\overline{k}$, for large $p$ the bound \eqref{inequality1} is clearly not as good as \eqref{eq:Igusa}.
-However, over nonalgebraically closed fields $k$, it may still be the case that \eqref{inequality1} provides an improved bound, depending on the size of the rational $p$-torsion of the Jacobian of $C$ (see Remark \ref{rm:SilConjecture}).
-In specific examples, computing the bound \eqref{inequality1} requires an efficient algorithm for computing the $p$-torsion in the Jacobian of a curve.
-Over finite fields, polynomial-time algorithms exist (see \cite{couveignes09}).
-Over number fields, the situation is more complicated, but by reduction modulo a good prime $\neq p$ one may obtain an upper bound on the $p$-torsion. \end{rmq}
+\begin{rmq} In fact, Theorem~\ref{thm_kummer} provides a family of upper bounds on the rank of $E$ over $k(S)$, one for each prime $p\neq \car(k)$ satisfying assumptions (i)--(iii).
+While over $\overline{k}$, the bound for $p=2$ is equivalent to the geometric rank bound \eqref{eq:Igusa}, the same phenomenon does not hold for $p=3$, as Theorem~\ref{thm:3arithmeticIgusa} shows: the difference between the rank bound coming from $3$-descent and the geometric rank bound is equal to $g(C) - g(C^+)$ over $\overline{k}$.
+In fact, the genus of $C$ increases with $p$, and so for large $p$ the bound \eqref{inequality1} will be weaker than the bound \eqref{eq:Igusa} over $\overline{k}$ (also note that when $p\geq 5$ our $p$-descent bound may be improved as in Remark~\ref{rmq:Dokchitser}).
+However, over nonalgebraically closed fields $k$, it may still be the case that \eqref{inequality1} provides an improved bound, depending on the size of the rational $p$-torsion subgroup of the Jacobian of $C$ (see Remark \ref{rm:SilConjecture}). \end{rmq}

 \begin{rmq} When $k$ is an algebraically closed field of positive characteristic, the bound \eqref{eq:Igusa} can be improved under the assumption that the formal Brauer group of $\E$ has finite height $h$, in which case it was proved by Artin and Mazur \cite{AM77} that $b_2-\rho\geq 2h$.
 This result, which relies on computations in crystalline cohomology, is called the Igusa-Artin-Mazur inequality.
 As with Igusa's inequality, this is a result of geometric nature. \end{rmq}